-Any amount transferred for the benefit of a member of a retirement fund on or after retirement age but before retirement date is included in gross income and therefore taxable.
-Paragraph 6A of the Second Schedule however permits the following deductions when calculating the lump sum benefit to be included in gross income:
+Any amount transferred for the benefit of a member of a retirement fund on or after retirement age but before retirement date constitutes gross income.
+Paragraph 6A of the Second Schedule permits the following deductions when calculating the amount to be included in gross income:

-- Transfers from a pension fund into a pension preservation fund, provident preservation fund or a retirement annuity fund; or - Transfers from a provident fund into a pension preservation fund, provident preservation fund, or retirement annuity fund; - From 1 March 2022 transfers from a pension preservation fund or provident preservation fund to another pension preservation fund or provident preservation fund, or a retirement annuity fund.
+- Transfers from a pension fund into a pension preservation fund, provident preservation fund or a retirement annuity fund; or - Transfers from a provident fund into a pension preservation fund, provident preservation fund, or retirement annuity fund;

+From 1 March 2022, transfers from a pension preservation fund or provident preservation fund to another pension preservation fund or provident preservation fund, or a retirement annuity fund.